Dementia Interactive Care Pathway Toolkit provides a one-stop shop resource for professionals working in dementia care.

-The toolkit is the brainchild of Dementia Academy Faculty members Dr Iracema Leroi, Sue Thomas and Dr Tony Burch who worked in partnership with the University of Manchester and Greater Manchester and Eastern Cheshire Strategic Clinical Network (SCN), and with support from Wilmington Healthcare.
+The toolkit is the brainchild of Dementia Academy Faculty members Prof Iracema Leroi, Sue Thomas and Dr Tony Burch who worked in partnership with the University of Manchester and Greater Manchester and Eastern Cheshire Strategic Clinical Network (SCN), and with support from Wilmington Healthcare.
 A range of stakeholders – including people with dementia, their carers, medical professionals, police and ambulance personnel, social workers and commissioners, were also involved in the creation of the toolkit.
 Consequently, it reflects firsthand experiences of the challenges involved in dementia care.

 “Patients with dementia have complex needs which can be best supported when a true synergy is achieved across the different health and social care disciplines.